Sports on the Gold Coast, Queensland: Professional sports curse

 The Gold Coast is notorious for having teams perform poorly in the major Australian sports leagues and either fold, rebrand or relocate shortly after entry.

-No Gold Coast team has ever reached the Grand Final of any major sports league in Australia, let alone won a premiership or a championship.
+Only one Gold Coast team has ever reached the Grand Final of any major sports league in Australia without winning a premiership or championship.
+The closest a Gold Coast team has come to winning a premiership or championship was the Gold Coast Titans making the 2023 NRLW Grand Final losing to Newcastle 24–12.
 The Gold Coast is often referred to as "the graveyard" due to the number of professional sports teams that have folded in the city.
 The teams will often fall into trouble over poor on field performances, financial problems, ownership issues and/or under performing shortly after signing a marquee player.
 One of the city's two current professional teams, the NRL's Titans, fell dangerously close to suffering the same fate in 2015 as Australian media outlets reported they were trying desperately to avoid the curse.

 Gold Coast based motor racing teams Dick Johnson Racing, Stone Brothers Racing, Tekno Autosports and McElrea Racing are an exception to this reputation, and have managed to win multiple championships and major races.